AaltoSciComp/scicomp-docs/about/rse.rst

 * More directly help the community by, for example, directly updating this site, helping to develop services, or teaching with us.

-Until a mailing list gets set up, let Richard Darst know if you want to join.
-So far nothing has started, we are building this all up as of early 2020.
+Join `our RSE mailing list
+<https://list.aalto.fi/mailman/listinfo/rse>`_ to be kept up to date.